Ryan Bader

-Background and career
+Early life and education

 Ryan Bader was born in Reno, Nevada and started wrestling at the age of seven.
 He entered mixed martial arts after a successful career in amateur wrestling.
-He attended Robert McQueen High School where he won two state championships and was ranked as high as fourth in the country for wrestling.
+He attended Robert McQueen High School in Reno, where he won two Nevada state championships and was ranked as high as fourth in the country for wrestling.
 In football, Bader was the 2001 Nevada Defensive Player of the Year and helped the McQueen Lancers win the Nevada state championship title.

+Career

+Collegiate wrestling

-Bader ultimately attended Arizona State University on a wrestling scholarship, where he was college teammates with former UFC Heavyweight Champion Cain Velasquez and CB Dollaway.
+Bader attended Arizona State University on a wrestling scholarship, where he was college teammates with former UFC Heavyweight Champion Cain Velasquez and CB Dollaway.
 While attending ASU, Bader was a three-time Pac-10 Champion, winning titles in 2003, 2004, and 2006.
-He was also a two-time All-American, placing fourth in 2004 as a sophomore and seventh in 2006 as a senior at the NCAA national tournament.
+He was also a two-time NCAA All-American, placing fourth in 2004 as a sophomore and seventh in 2006 as a senior at the NCAA national tournament.
+From 2003 to 2005, Bader compiled a collegiate wrestling record of 88 wins and 34 losses.
 He began training at Arizona Combat Sports in early 2007.